SFDO-Tooling/CumulusCI/docs/usage.rst

 Runtime
 -------

-The main entry point to CumulusCI is through a Runtime object. ``cumulusci.core.runtime.BaseRuntime`` is a concrete class and sufficient to create a simple CCI, and ``cumulusci.cci.config.CliRuntime`` contains examples of a runtime configured to dynamically provide the Keychain implementation, as well as handle errors differently.
+The main entry point to CumulusCI is through a Runtime object. ``cumulusci.core.runtime.BaseCumulusCI`` is a concrete class and sufficient to create a simple CCI, and ``cumulusci.cci.config.CliRuntime`` contains examples of a runtime configured to dynamically provide the Keychain implementation, as well as handle errors differently.

 To use a Runtime, just contruct it::

-    runtime = BaseRuntime()
+    runtime = BaseCumulusCI()
     runtime.project_config.get_task('Blah')()

 If the current working directory isn't inside a git repository (as determined by there being a .git folder in or above the current directory), you'll want to pass in repo information instead.::

-    runtime = BaseRuntime(repo_info={'root': '/Absolute/Path/To/Workspace', 'branch': 'feature/mybranch', 'name': 'Workspace', 'owner': 'MyThing', 'url':'private-url', 'commit': 'shaish'})
+    runtime = BaseCumulusCI(repo_info={'root': '/Absolute/Path/To/Workspace', 'branch': 'feature/mybranch', 'name': 'Workspace', 'owner': 'MyThing', 'url':'private-url', 'commit': 'shaish'})

 Okay, you don't need to provide all of those.
 The only one that's necessary is the 'root' key, unless you're using a task that uses the other information.
 So, a frequent invocation is simply::

-    runtime = BaseRuntime(repo_info={'root':'/Users/cdcarter/Projects/CumulusCI-Test'})
+    runtime = BaseCumulusCI(repo_info={'root':'/Users/cdcarter/Projects/CumulusCI-Test'})

 .